Perspectives on Behavioural Health: Learning from the CPR Experiment

 We’re dedicated to championing healthy communities by helping our clients and partners plan, program and design their facilities to achieve their goals.
 This means we must first explore and understand what is happening in our communities, including the issues and challenges, effective and therapeutic design, and the evolving solutions.

-In our first Q & A of the series, Greg Cook shared his informed perspective, based on his years of experience designing a broad range of facilities, with a specialty in justice.
-In the second of the series Brian Giebink, a project architect working primarily on healthcare projects, shares his perspective on behavioural health design within hospitals and heath facilities.
+In the series Brian Giebink, a project architect working primarily on healthcare projects, shares his perspective on behavioural health design within hospitals and heath facilities.
 Here we're featuring Paul Nagashima, an award-winning designer of both justice and health facilities, who shares how he became interested in behavioural health design and what he learned through the California Prison Receivership.

 Q. How long have you been a designer for both health and correctional health facilities and when did you become focused on behavioural health design?
 What do you find most interesting about behavioural health projects?